Union Township, Fayette County, Iowa

-Union Township is one of twenty townships in Fayette County, Iowa, USA.
+Union Township is one of twenty townships in Fayette County, Iowa, United States.
 As of the 2010 census, its population was 412.

 It was previously called West Union township.

 Geography

 According to the United States Census Bureau, Union Township covers an area of 33.67 square miles (87.2 square kilometers).

-The city of West Union is entirely within this township geographically but is a separate entity.
+The city of West Union is entirely within this township geographically but is a separate municipality.